behretv/self-driving-car/README.md

 # Self-Diving Car Nanodegree
+## Dependencies
+1. The commands for the setup are taylored to the fish shell (see [fish  shell github page](https://github.com/fish-shell/fish-shell) for installation)
+2. Docker (see [Official docker page](https://docs.docker.com/engine/install/ubuntu/) for installation)

 ## Project 1
 Download the .zip file from the repository, then unzip and navigate into the folde,
 ```bash